 Asukadera Temple

-Asukadera Temple (飛鳥寺, Asuka-dera) is one of the oldest temples in Japan, built in 596 by the powerful Soga clan, who strongly supported the rise of Buddhism.
-Though the original large temple complex has been lost to fires over time, the temple’s highlight remains—the Asuka Great Buddha, the oldest known Buddha statue in Japan, created just 20 years after the temple’s founding.
-Crafted in 609 by a skilled sculptor from the Korean peninsula, this seated figure stands about three meters tall and was made using 15 tons of copper and 30 kilograms of gold.
+Asukadera Temple (飛鳥寺, Asuka-dera), one of Japan’s oldest temples, was founded in 596 by the influential Soga clan, which played a key role in introducing Buddhism to Japan.
+Although much of the original temple complex was lost to fires over time, the temple’s most significant feature is the Asuka Great Buddha, the oldest known Buddha statue in Japan.
+Created just 20 years after the temple’s founding in 609, this statue was crafted by a skilled sculptor from Korea.
+Standing about three meters tall, the Buddha was made using 15 tons of copper and 30 kilograms of gold, representing the deep reverence for Buddhism in early Japan.

-Nestled in a quiet neighborhood in the Asuka region, the current temple buildings date back to the 1600s and 1800s.
-The original complex once included a towering pagoda and grand halls, but today, visitors will find a peaceful site with a rich historical legacy.
-Asukadera is also known as the "original Gangoji," since its religious community later moved to Nara to form the well-known Gangoji Temple.
+Located in a quiet neighborhood in the Asuka region, the current temple buildings date back to the 1600s and 1800s, offering a peaceful and reflective atmosphere.
+While the original complex included a grand pagoda and towering halls, today’s visitors experience a serene site that still holds great historical significance.
+Asukadera is also known as the "original Gangoji," as its religious community eventually moved to Nara, where it contributed to the creation of the well-known Gangoji Temple.
+The temple’s historical and spiritual legacy makes it a unique destination in Japan's rich cultural landscape.

 Hours and Fees